-The original single carriageway section of the A160 between Brocklesby junction and Habrough roundabout is now open for use as a dual carriageway, and the slip roads at Brocklesby junction are now open.
+The new gyratory at Rosper Road is now fully open to traffic.
+The original single carriageway section of the A160 between Brocklesby junction and Habrough roundabout is now open for use as a dual carriageway and the slip roads at Brocklesby junction are also open.

 The new Town Street bridge over the A160 is now open at South Killingholme improving access for residents on both sides of the village.

 We currently have off peak lane closures in place midweek with some weekend closures to avoid substantial impact on traffic movement.
 Check our roadworks calendar for for current roadworks.

 The seeding season is just starting so contractors will be out finishing the landscaping works.
 The remaining cabins will also be removed and the compound area turned back in to a field.

 |8 April 2013 to 20 May 2013||Pre-application consultation|

 |8 January 2014||Development consent order application submitted|

 |15 to 17 July 2014||Development consent order hearings held|

 |4 September 2014||Closure of development consent order examination|

 |27 and 28 February 2015||Pre-construction exhibition|